Icatibant (By injection)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Use a new needle and syringe each time you inject your medicine.

 - Wash your hands with soap and water before and after using this medicine.

-- Check the liquid in the prefilled syringe.
-It should be clear and colorless.
+- The liquid in the prefilled syringe should be clear and colorless.
 If the liquid is cloudy, discolored, or contains particles, do not use it.
-Select another syringe.
+Choose another syringe.

-- You may store this medicine in the refrigerator or at room temperature.
-Store the medicine in the original carton until you are ready to use it.
+- Store this medicine in the refrigerator or at room temperature, in the original carton.
 Do not freeze.